aggie-coding-club/TickTock/README.md

 This will bring up a page with a QR Code to scan.
 Making sure you have the Expo app on your phone, you can scan this to bring up a live-update feed of the app.

+You can also run:

+    npm run ios

+Or:
+    npm run android

+To run the app on an ios simulator (Mac only) or android simulator.

 # Code Commit Process
 This section will detail the process you can use to commit code.
 Follow this process every time you want to contribute to the project.